About the University

 All students must have a valid passport before they leave for their program.
 You can apply for a passport at your local post office or at Union Station located in UNC Charlotte's Student Union.

-OEA is not qualified or legally able to disseminate visa advice or assist with visa requirements.
+OEA is not qualified nor legally able to disseminate visa advice or assist with visa requirements.
+However, below is basic information regarding visas for this country if you are a U.S. citizen.
+It is the responsibility of the student to obtain a visa before departure if necessary.
 Please visit the embassy's website for more information.

 U.S. Department of State